TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

   - Apocope in _emperere Carles_, in a formulary phrase?
   - Or contraction in _li emperere_
 - l.
 742: _Kar me jugez ki ert en la rereguarde . »_
     - Or contraction of _ki ert_
     - Or line illformed because of the reduplication of the prefix of _rereguarde_
     - BUT _rereguarde_ is the regular form for _arrière garde_ (back of the armee).
     - That's why Short keep the double prefix and delete the determiner: _en rereguarde_.
-  - Cf. l.
-761, same problem with no contraction possible.
 - l.
+761: _Quant ot Rollant qu' il ert en la rereguarde ,_
+    - Idem, without the possibility of contraction.
+So probably inaccurate insertion of _la_ in the ms.
+- l.
 786: _Retenez les , ço est vostre salvement ! »_
   - Contraction in _ço est_
 - l.
 866: _Dunez m' un feu , ço est le colp de Rollant ;_
   - Contraction in _ço est_
+- l.
+1104: _Veeir poez , dolente est la rereguarde ;_
+  - Idem l.
+742 and 761.
+- l.
+1433: _Dient plusor : « Ço est li definement ,_
+  - contraction in _ço est_
+- l.
+1473: _Issi est neirs cume peiz ki est demise ;_
+  - contraction in _ki est_
+  - or _cum-cume_ alternation.
+- l.
+1488: _Ço ert uns reis qu' il ocist en Denemarche ._
+  - contraction in _ço ert_ (in this case, 6ma)
+- l.
+1504: _Enprés sun colp ne quid que un dener vaillet ,_
+  - contraction in _que un_
+- l.
+1527: _Ço est Climborins , ki pas ne fut produme ._
+  - contraction in _ço est_

 ## Cases of medial schwas no to analyse (in my PhD) but still to keep: